… and how will we know?

 In 2018, the Vancouver City Planning Commission (VCPC) brought together a collaborative Summit on a “City For All” where we engaged more than 225 participants including other City Advisory Committees, community groups, and various organizations both public, private, academic, and non-profit.
 One important theme and principle that emerged from the Summit was the goal of delivering “Housing for All” in Vancouver.

 Vancouver has been struggling with housing insecurity for generations, and continues to grapple with the challenge even today.
-Join the VCPC on July 6th for a provocative discussion around these questions:
+On July 6, 2021 the VCPC held a panel discussion to explore these questions:

 - Is there a role for housing targets?

 - How do we know whether we’re making any progress?